Trishaneww/blogify/README.md

 - Users can easily logout by clicking the logout icon
 - BLOGIFY is fully responsive and intended for mobile use!

+## Usage

+- Clone this repo into your local machine
+- Once cloned, open up terminal and install all dependencies by running 'npm install'
+- Once intsallations are succesful, run 'npm start' to view portfolio in your localhost

 Link to [deployed application](https://blogify-fordevelopers.herokuapp.com/)

 ## Credit